Risk Factors Dashboard

 Our certificate of incorporation and bylaws contain provisions that could depress the trading price of our Common Stock by acting to discourage, delay or prevent a change of control of our company or changes in our management that the stockholders of our company may deem advantageous.
 These provisions:

-•provide for a classified Board of Directors so that not all members of our Board are elected at one time;
+provide for a classified Board of Directors so that not all members of our Board are elected at one time;

-•authorize "blank check" preferred stock that our Board could issue to increase the number of outstanding shares to discourage a takeover attempt;
+authorize "blank check" preferred stock that our Board could issue to increase the number of outstanding shares to discourage a takeover attempt;

 25

-•provide for advance notice requirements for nominations for elections to our Board or for proposing matters that can be acted upon by stockholders at stockholder meetings.
+provide for advance notice requirements for nominations for elections to our Board or for proposing matters that can be acted upon by stockholders at stockholder meetings.

 In addition, we are subject to Section 203 of the Delaware General Corporation Law, which prohibits a Delaware corporation from engaging in any of a broad range of business combinations with any "interested" stockholder for a period of three years following the date on which the stockholder became an "interested" stockholder and which may discourage, delay or prevent a change of control of our company.

-ITEM 1B. | UNRESOLVED STAFF COMMENTS |
+ITEM 1B.UNRESOLVED STAFF COMMENTS

 None.

-Our executive leadership team is responsible for designing and implementing our enterprise risk management program, with input from our Chief Product Officer, Chief Operating Officer, General Counsel and other security and privacy personnel regarding material risks from cybersecurity threats.Our executive leadership team is responsible for designing and implementing our enterprise risk management program, with input from our Chief Information Officer, General Counsel and other security and privacy personnel regarding material risks from cybersecurity threats.
+Our executive leadership team is responsible for designing and implementing our enterprise risk management program, with input from our Chief Product Officer, Chief Operating Officer, General Counsel and other security and privacy personnel regarding material risks from cybersecurity threats.
+The executive leadership team regularly discusses security threat trends, incident trends, risk mitigation, and overall security strategy as part of our enterprise security governance process.
 The executive leadership team regularly discusses security threat trends; incident trends, including any significant incidents that may arise; risk mitigation; and overall security strategy as part of our enterprise security governance process.
 We consult with outside counsel as appropriate, including on materiality analyses and disclosure matters, and our senior management makes the final materiality determinations and disclosure and other compliance decisions.
+Our management team informs our independent public accounting firm of any relevant developments.
 Our management apprises our independent public accounting firm of any relevant developments.

 Recently Filed